sindresorhus/guides/npm-global-without-sudo.md

 set MANPATH $NPM_PACKAGES/share/man $MANPATH
 ```

-If by mistake you have erased your MANPATH, you can restore it with `set -Ux MANPATH (manpath -g) $MANPATH`, do not put this command in your config.sh
+If you have erased your MANPATH by mistake, you can restore it by running `set -Ux MANPATH (manpath -g) $MANPATH` once.
+Do not put this command in your `config.fish`.

 ---